16 Incredible Things to Do in Melbourne: The 2026 Edition

 If there’s one thing I recommend every visitor to Melbourne do, it’s take a tour of the MCG.
 And yes, I’m saying this even if you couldn’t care less about sports.
 Trust me: this place is way more than just a stadium.

-Melbourne is the sports capital of Australia, playing host for major events throughout the year, like the Australian Open, the Formula 1 Australian Grand Prix, the Melbourne Cup, the Boxing Day Test, and the AFL Grand Final.
+The first thing you need to know about this city is that Melbourne is the sports capital of Australia, playing host for all of the major events throughout the year.
+Think: the Australian Open, the Formula 1 Australian Grand Prix, the Melbourne Cup, the Boxing Day Test, and the AFL Grand Final.

-People often joke that sports is a religion here in Melbourne, and if that’s the case, the MCG is the city’s cathedral.
+People often joke that sports is a religion here in Melbourne, and as somebody who is decidedly not a sports fan, I definitely agree.
 This is a place where legends are made, records are broken, and Melburnians regularly lose their voices while barracking for their teams.

 So what is it that makes the MCG so special?
 For starters, it’s absolutely enormous.
 With a capacity of 100,000, this is one of the biggest stadiums in the world.
 If you’re lucky enough to snag yourself a seat for a popular game while you’re in town — you can view the events calendar on the MCG website — the atmosphere is going to blow you away.

-In fact, when Taylor Swift brought her Eras Tour to the MCG last year, she played to the largest crowd of her career: an incredible 96,000 people!
+In fact, when Taylor Swift brought her Eras Tour to the MCG in 2024, she played to the largest crowd of her career: an incredible 96,000 people!

 If you can time your visit to Melbourne with a major sporting event, I’d absolutely recommend buying tickets to experience the atmosphere for yourself — but if you’re here during a quieter time of year, you must sign up for a guided stadium tour.
 It’s $35 per person, and you can easily book through GetYourGuide.

-Tours of the MCG are run by volunteers, which means they’re all super-passionate about showcasing what makes the MCG so special.
+Tours of the MCG are run by volunteers, which guarantees your guide is going to be super passionate about showcasing what makes the MCG so special.

 Our guide was brilliant, sharing all kinds of behind-the-scenes stories, giving us a full tour of the grounds — the player changing rooms, media centre, plus the hallowed turf itself — and reminiscing about some of the most iconic games held there.
 Amazingly, he’d attended his first game at the MCG in 1957, so had seen firsthand just how much history had taken place here.